Past Intern Bios

 Cina LittlebirdSarracina Littlebird is a native Santa Fean who was selected as a 2008 Truman Scholar.
 She graduated from Columbia University in 2009 with a B.A. in Environmental Biology and Dance.
 Cina spent a year working as a professional modern dancer based out of New York City and she remains a member of Dancing Earth, an all-indigenous contemporary dance company.
 In 2011, Cina received a Fulbright Scholarship to teach in Thailand.
 Concerned with protecting the rights and cultures of Native American peoples living in the U.S., the sustainable management of natural resources, and the legal frameworks that support such endeavors, Cina plans to work as a representative of tribal interests in New Mexico.
 She earned her J.D. from Stanford Law School and is currently a Fellow in the Native American Unit at the Northwest Justice Project.

 Natalie Longmire-KulisNatalie Longmire-Kulis grew up in Santa Fe and graduated from Desert Academy in 2018.
 During high school, she served as the youth head of both Santa Fe Teen Court and the Assistance Dogs of the West Youth Board, and she founded the Teen Court Canine Program to provide trained emotional support dogs for teen defendants during court proceedings.
 Natalie is now a rising sophomore at Stanford University, where she is majoring in International Relations with a specialization in Comparative Governance.
 She spent her freshman year as an elected representative on the Freshman Council and will continue this work on Sophomore Cabinet.
-She is currently the head of community outreach and networking for Stanford Women in Law, and serves as a policy event organizer for Stanford in Government.
+She is served as the head of community outreach and networking for Stanford Women in Law, and as a policy event organizer for Stanford in Government.
 Natalie is passionate about public service and hopes to further her community impact by earning a law degree after she graduates from Stanford.
+She is currently a Program Manager for the

 Ciara “Key” Macfarland was born and raised in Albuquerque and graduated from the Albuquerque Academy in 2018.
 Key is currently a rising senior at Colorado College, where she is pursuing a major in Political Science with a special interest in law and a minor in English.
 At Colorado College, Key is a member of the swim team, where she became the Southern Collegiate Athletic Conference champion in the 400 IM and the recipient of the Rookie of the Year award as a freshman.
 She is currently an officer for the Student Athletic Advisory Committee, focusing on diversity and inclusion in the athletic department.
 Key previously interned for Collins and Collins, P.C., where she researched inequities in the New Mexico private prisons.
 Key plans to attend law school and pursue a career in criminal justice reform and civil rights law.
 She hopes to return to New Mexico to tackle the injustices in the correctional facilities across the state.